ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 If the client  (sender gateway) transmits a list of supported credential schemes, the server (recipient gateway) selects one acceptable credential scheme from the offered schemes.

-If no acceptable credential scheme was offered, a "No Acceptable Scheme" error is returned by the server.
+If no acceptable credential scheme was offered, a "unsupported gatewayCredentialProfile" (err_1.1.34) error is returned by the server.

 ### Client asserts or proves identity